Class at the Folk School

 And of course, you’ll be in class for six hours each day.
-“The Science of Bread” begins with simple recipes and a focus on the process of bread-making.
-We have lots of discussion on the first day, covering the science of dough but also how it affects bread: why does using a poolish add flavor?
+My class begins with simple recipes and a focus on the process of bread-making.
+We have lots of discussion on the first day, covering the science of dough and how it affects bread: Why does using a poolish add flavor?
 Why do sweet breads require special yeast?
 How can ovens be adjusted to improve crust and loaf expansion?
-By Tuesday we’ll be feeding sourdough starters and churning out loaves of bread.
-Mid-week, students are invited to choose their own recipes, or to continue working with mine.
-The class covers the entire process so beginners should be comfortable; more experienced bakers can make additional recipes.
-(Contact Emily if you’re wondering if the class is right for you.)

 You can learn more about the Folk School at their website.